-On each project page you will find program descriptions, requirements, accommodation details, country information, and the associated costs.
+On each project page, you will find program descriptions, requirements, accommodation details, country information, and the associated costs.
 Once you have decided to volunteer on a program you can click on the “Apply Now” button to start the application process.
 We’ll be back in touch as soon as possible letting you know if your application has been successful.

 How do I apply to get Visa to Nepal?

-Tribhuvan International Airport is the only international airport of Nepal.
-TIA under Department of Immigration has been facilitating tourists flying to Nepal by providing Visa on Arrival.
+Tribhuvan International Airport is the only international airport in Nepal.
+TIA under the Department of Immigration has been facilitating tourists flying to Nepal by providing Visa on Arrival.
 ‘On Arrival’ visa procedure is prompt and simple.
 You can expect some queues during peak Tourist season.
-If you wish to skip those queues, you can also consider getting Visa from Nepalese Diplomatic Missions stationed abroad prior to your arrival.
+If you wish to skip those queues, you can also consider getting Visa from Nepalese Diplomatic Missions stationed abroad before your arrival.
 If you have obtained visa from Nepalese Diplomatic Missions, then you must enter Nepal within six months from the visa issued date.
 Your total stay is counted starting from the day you enter into Nepal.

 On Arrival Visa Fee